Petecheco/CLR-GAN/Readme.md

 # CLR-GAN: Improving GANs Stability and Quality via Consistent Latent Representation and Reconstruction(ECCV24)

+> CLR-GAN: Improving GANs Stability and Quality via Consistent Latent Representation and
+> Reconstruction  <br>
+> Shengke Sun, Ziqian Luan, Zhanshan Zhao, Shijie Luo and Shuzhen Han <br>
+> European Conference on Computer Vision ( **ECCV** ) 2024

 ## Supplementary Material

-### This folder contains all the codes that implements the **Consistent Latent Representation and Reconstruction** method on StyleGAN-V2 and StyleGAN-V2-ADA used for reproducing the experimental results reported on the paper.
+This folder contains all the codes that implements the **Consistent Latent Representation and Reconstruction** method on StyleGAN-V2 and StyleGAN-V2-ADA used for reproducing the experimental results reported on the paper.

 ### How to use this code:

 ## Preparing datasets

 Datasets are stored as uncompressed ZIP archives containing uncompressed PNG files and a metadata file `dataset.json` for labels.

-Custom datasets can be created from a folder containing images; see [`python dataset_tool.py --help`]for more information.
+Custom datasets can be created from a folder containing images; see `python dataset_tool.py --help` for more information.
 Alternatively, the folder can also be used directly as a dataset, without running it through `dataset_tool.py` first, but doing so may lead to suboptimal performance.

 Legacy TFRecords datasets are not supported &mdash; see below for instructions on how to convert them.